“Less is more”

-In 1921, he proposed the design of Friedrichstrasse office building, ignoring several rules of the competition guidelines and presented radical concept to the committee: a skyscraper made entirely of glass and steel.
-Even though it didn’t win or was unrealised, it is considered as one of the important designs of the 20th century Architecture.
+In 1921, he proposed the design of Friedrichstrasse’s office building, ignoring several rules of the competition guidelines and presented radical concept to the committee: a skyscraper made entirely of glass and steel.
+Even though it didn’t win or was unrealized, it is considered as one of the important designs of the 20th-Century Architecture.

-Five of his works, including the Friedrichstrasse building, the glass skyscraper proposal of 1922, the concrete office building (1922) ,the concrete country house (1923), and the brick country House (1924), established him as as a pioneer in Modern Architecture of the 20s.
+Five of his works, including the Friedrichstrasse building, the glass skyscraper proposal of 1922, the concrete office building (1922), the concrete country house (1923), and the brick country House (1924), established him as a pioneer in Modern Architecture of the 20s.
 He developed his style by using minimal intersecting planes by merging the interior and exterior with extensive use of glass.

-Photo Creadit: Mies van der Rohe with smoke, 1957; photographed for Life magazine.
+Photo Credit: Mies van der Rohe with smoke, 1957; photographed for Life magazine.
 Image Courtesy of Frank Scherschel/Time & Life Pictures/Getty Images

 After The Bauhaus was shut down in 1932 due to the Nazi Regime, Mies eventually emigrated to the US in 1938 to head the Armour Institute, which later became the Illinois Institute of Technology.